mapping-elections/site/_posts/2017-12-13-mapping-first-decade-of-congress.markdown

 Making the maps is no easy task.
 Lincoln Mullen and Jordan Bratt have been working through the data for many months.
 We are also grateful to project advisors, especially Philip Lampi, who painstakingly reviewed the maps before launch.

-The _Mapping Early American Elections_ [GitHub repository](https://github.com/mapping-elections/elections-data) includes the data we have released so far, along with the other code produced by the project.
-If you are interested in the data, you can follow the data preparation progress through commits and issues in GitHub.
+The _Mapping Early American Elections_ [GitHub project](https://github.com/mapping-elections) includes the data we have released so far, along with the other code produced by the project.
+If you are interested in the [data repository](https://github.com/mapping-elections/elections-data), you can follow the data preparation progress through commits and issues in GitHub.

 Please take some time browse the maps that represent early American voting returns for Congressional elections.
 What interesting patterns will you find?